 As the abducens nerve enters the subarachnoid space, other etiologies may arise resulting in palsy.
 In these cases, the palsy is primarily because of the increased intracranial pressure.
 As such, other symptoms such as a headache, nausea, vomiting, and papilledema may be noted.
 Causes include an aneurysm, carcinomatous meningitis, procedure-related injury (e.g., spinal anesthesia, post-lumbar puncture), inflammatory lesions (e.g., sarcoid, lupus), infection (e.g., Lyme disease, syphilis, tuberculosis, Cryptococcus).

-As the abducens nerve courses over the petrous apex, causes of related palsy include complicated otitis media or mastoiditis, sinus thrombosis, and basal skull fracture.
+Because the abducens nerve courses over the petrous apex, some causes of abducens nerve palsy include complicated otitis media or mastoiditis, sinus thrombosis, and basal skull fracture.

 As the abducens nerve traverses the cavernous sinus, the resultant palsy is typically secondary to stretching of the abducens nerve.
 The etiologies to be considered include cavernous sinus thrombosis, cavernous sinus fistula, and internal carotid aneurysm or dissection.